John Parsons (footballer, born 1875)

-John Parsons Alexander (14 April 1875 - 18 November 1960), was an Anglo-Spanish footballer who played as a forward for FC Barcelona.
+John Parsons Alexander (14 April 1875 – 18 November 1960), was an Anglo-Spanish footballer who played as a forward for FC Barcelona.
 His younger brother, William, followed him every step through.

 Together with his brother, he is regarded as one of the most important figures in the amateur beginnings of football in Catalonia, taking part in some of the earliest Catalan clubs in existence such as Sociedad de Foot-Ball de Barcelona, where he stood out as a great striker, netting some of the first goals in the history of Catalan football.
-Parsons is best known for his role in FC Barcelona's beginnings, being among the 11 founders of the club in 1899, and then serving the club as its vice-president between 1900 and 1901 and as a player between 1899 and 1904, netting 15 goals in 41 appearances and helping his side win the 1901–02 Copa Macaya, the club's very first trophy, and helping his side reach the final of the 1902 Copa de la Coronación, in which he scored in a 2–1 loss.
+Parsons is best known for his role in FC Barcelona's beginnings, being among the 11 founders of the club in 1899, and then serving the club as its vice-president between 1900 and 1901 and as a player between 1899 and 1904, netting 15 goals in 41 appearances, and helping his side win the 1901–02 Copa Macaya, the club's very first trophy, and helping his side reach the final of the 1902 Copa de la Coronación, in which he scored in a 2–1 loss.
 He was also a great fan of philately, receiving several awards and distinctions throughout his life.

+Early life

+His family, of English origins, settled in Barcelona in 1870, where Parsons was born on 14 April 1875.

-Playing career
+Sporting career

+Barcelona Cricket Club

+In the early 1890s, Parsons and his younger brother William became members of the British Club de Barcelona, where they practiced several modalities such as cricket with the Barcelona Cricket Club.

 Sociedad de Foot-Ball de Barcelona

-His family, of English origins, settled in Barcelona in 1870, where John was born on 14 April 1875.
-Together with his brother William, he was one of the first pioneers of football in Catalonia, joining the Sociedad de Foot-Ball de Barcelona in 1895, with whom he played several training matches (Blue vs reds), including the one on 2 February 1895, in which he scored twice to help the Blues to a 4–1 victory.
+Together with his brother William, he was one of the first pioneers of football in Catalonia, joining the Sociedad de Foot-Ball de Barcelona in 1895, a team made up of a group of football pioneers who had been playing in Catalonia since 1892.
+On 27 January 1895, Parsons was one of 16 footballers who featured in the first football match played in Bonanova, playing for the Reds in a 1–4 loss to a Blue team that featured his younger brother.
+On 2 February 1895, he played in another training match and this time he scored twice to help the Blues to a 4–1 victory.
 Parsons also played both games against Asociación de Foot-Ball de Torelló on 24 March and 14 April 1895, which was the very first time that teams from two different cities played against each other in Catalonia, and he rose to the occasion, netting a brace at Bonanova in an 8–3 local win and another one at Torelló in a 3–5 loss.